golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 ```
 The method `map()` accepts an array that defines the total number of tasks to be executed and may contain the data used to define a task.
-In the example we have an array of 5 elements `[1, 2, 3, 4, 5]` and we use these values within the task function to define task steps.
+In the example, we have an array of 5 elements `[1, 2, 3, 4, 5]` and we use these values within the task function to define task steps.
 For each task, another element from the `data` array is passed as an `item` and then used to customize the argument for the `echo` command.

 Note that the result of the executor `map()` is an asynchronous iterable object with each element accessible with the `for await` statement.

 ![Multiple run map](/map_log.png)

-In the output logs you can have some interesting observations:
+In the output logs, you can have some interesting observations:

 The provider `sharkoon_379_6` was engaged first.
 When he had finished his first task he was still the only available provider and he received another task to execute.
 In the meantime, other providers were successfully engaged and the next tasks were dispatched to them.